-Pupils complete 4-6 pieces of written work per topic, two of which are extended pieces.
+Pupils complete 4 in KS1, 4-6 pieces of written work per topic in KS2, , two of which are extended pieces.
 These pieces of work are self-assessed by the child, making reference to the 'Driver words' using purple pen.
+Including Art Appreciation and Scripture Detectives.